Chapter VII of the United Nations Charter: Chapter VII Resolutions

 See also Timeline of United Nations peacekeeping missions, some of which were created under the authority of Chapter VI rather than VII.

 Article 53 in Chapter VIII of the United Nations Charter permits "the Security Council to use regional arrangements as appropriate or to authorize enforcement action by such arrangements".

 Article 51: Self-defence

-Article 51 provides for the right of countries to engage in self-defence, including collective self-defence, against an armed attack and was included during the San Francisco Conference in 1945.
+Article 51 recognizes the right of countries to engage in self-defence, including collective self-defence, against an armed attack and was included during the San Francisco Conference in 1945.

 Nothing in the present Charter shall impair the inherent right of individual or collective self-defence if an armed attack occurs against a Member of the United Nations, until the Security Council has taken measures necessary to maintain international peace and security.
 Measures taken by Members in the exercise of this right of self-defence shall be immediately reported to the Security Council and shall not in any way affect the authority and responsibility of the Security Council under the present Charter to take at any time such action as it deems necessary in order to maintain or restore international peace and security.